Loyal Fans (Branding and Imagery)

 Ideally, it’s the brand itself that creates the mystique: these fans have waited for hours for a new smartphone.

-Uwe Manschwetus, Consumer Researcher: “Apple succeeded in appealing to these emotions and feelings.
+Uwe Manschwetus, Consumer Researcher: “Apple has succeeded in appealing to these emotions and feelings.
 They’ve managed to turn their customers into fans.

 But how does marketing work, exactly?